vividfog/nordpool-predict-fi/README.md

 ### How to run locally

 First make sure you've installed the requirements from requirements.txt.
+The main script is one flow with multiple optional stops, and you can choose one or many of them in almost any combination.

+Examples:

+- Start with: `python nordpool_predict_fi.py --predict` to create a set of price predictions for 7 days into the past and 5 days into the future with not commit to DB

-1. Update the price forecast, narrate it, update the SQLite database and json/md outputs: `python nordpool_predict_fi.py --predict --narrate --commit`
+- Longer end to end pipeline: Train a new model, show eval stats for it, update a price forecast data frame with it, narrate the forecast, commit it to your SQLite database and deploy the json/md outputs with that data: `python nordpool_predict_fi.py --train --eval --predict --narrate --commit --deploy`

-   Optionally, you can do a retrospective update to the PricePredict field for the whole DB by including `--add-history` into the command line above.
+  Optionally, you can do a retrospective update to the PricePredict field for the whole DB by including `--add-history` into the command line above

-   This sequence fetches the last known history and forecasts for wind power, temperature, nuclear power and spot prices and constructs a data frame out of them, ready to be committed to the database, again extending it by a few days.

-   At this point your database (data/prediction.db) will get written with a new set of data.
-Take a copy of prediction.db just to be sure.

-2. `python nordpool_predict_fi.py --publish` fetches the latest data from the DB and creates a set of files in the deploy folder.
-It also tries to update this Github repo, but that will probably fail by design, given that you don't have the keys for that.

-   At this point you should have an updated set of .json files in your `deploy` folder.
-To know what they are, read up on [deploy/README.md](deploy/README.md).
+  There is plenty of STDOUT info, it's a good idea to read it to see what's going on

-3. Open `index.html` from the `deploy` folder locally in your browser
+- Open `index.html` from the `deploy` folder locally in your browser to see what you did; also see what's changed in the data and deploy folders

 ## How does this model work?